vsimakhin/web-logbook/README.md

 * Export to EASA PDF format (A4 and A5)
 * PDF export formats with custom title pages (for example, include your CV automatically)
 * Adjustable settings for each export format
+* Instructor/Examiner signatures also included in the PDF export

 ![Export](./readme-assets/export.png)